Tutoring Session Policies

 - Making a genuine effort to do the work prior to coming to The Tutoring Center.

-- Bring their pencil or pen, paper, textbook, notebook, current assignment, and any necessary notes or previous work to the lab.
+- Bringing their pencil or pen, paper, textbook, notebook, current assignment, and any necessary notes or previous work to the lab.

 II.
 Students who use The Tutoring Center should expect tutors to: